rick-ssa/CS50-Final-Project/readme.md

 - Four kind of events that should be clicked to select the specific event.

 ### The Map
-After choose a date and event, the user must click on the map to mark a event on it.
+After choosing a date and event, the user must click on the map to mark a event on it.

 ### The Events
 The map will show automaticly the events occurred in the past **30 days**.